-As of June 30, 2021, the Company has state net operating loss (NOL) carryforwards of \$10.5 million.
-Of this amount, \$3.4 million expire in varying years ranging from June 30, 2024 to June 30, 2036, while the remainder can be carried forward indefinitely.
-The Company has foreign NOL carryforwards of \$0.2 million that can be carried forward indefinitely.
-However, the Company determined that it is more likely than not that the benefit from certain state and foreign NOL carryforwards will not be realized.
-In recognition of this risk, the Company has provided a partial valuation allowance on the deferred tax assets relating to these state and foreign NOL carryforwards.
+As of June 30, 2022, the Company has state net operating loss (NOL) carryforwards of \$15.5 million.
+Of this amount, \$3.1 million expire in varying years ranging from June 30, 2025 to June 30, 2036, while the remainder can be carried forward indefinitely.
+However, the Company determined that it is more likely than not that the benefit from certain state carryforwards will not be realized.
+In recognition of this risk, the Company has provided a partial valuation allowance on the deferred tax assets relating to these state NOL carryforwards.